Outcome-based Reinforcement Learning to Predict the Future: Results

+As shown in Figure~\ref{fig:algo}, among the 10k-trained models, the model optimized using ReMax was most accurate, with a soft-Brier score of \var{brier_Remax__No_guardrails_estimate} [\var{brier_Remax__No_guardrails_conf_low}, \var{brier_Remax__No_guardrails_conf_high}].
+This model also achieved the best probabilistic calibration, with an expected calibration error of \var{ece_Remax__No_guardrails_estimate} [\var{ece_Remax__No_guardrails_conf_low}, \var{ece_Remax__No_guardrails_conf_high}].
+In our follow-up experiment - scaling ReMax to the 100k Lightning corpus, and ensembling the predictions across 7 samples, achieved a Brier score of \var{brier_Remax__Ensemble-7_estimate} [\var{brier_Remax__Ensemble-7_conf_low}, \var{brier_Remax__Ensemble-7_conf_high}] and an ECE of \var{ece_Remax__Ensemble-7_estimate} [\var{ece_Remax__Ensemble-7_conf_low},\var{ece_Remax__Ensemble-7_conf_high}].

-Table~\ref{tab:acc-summary} reports mean soft-Brier score and expected-calibration error (ECE) for the 7-run ReMax ensemble and Modified-GRPO (both trained on the 100k corpus) alongside the instruction-tuned base model (DeepSeek-R1 14B), the frontier baseline \texttt{OpenAI o1}, and contemporaneous Polymarket prices.
+Table~\ref{tab:acc-summary} reports mean soft-Brier score and ECE for the 7-run ReMax ensemble and Modified-GRPO (both trained on the 100k corpus), compared to both frontier and human baselines.
+While no models achieved the same accuracy as human forecasters on Polymarket, we find that the most effective finetuned model (Remax, Ensemble-7) was nonetheless significantly more accurate than OpenAI o1, despite being likely 1-2 orders of magnitude smaller in parameter count.